Crusader states: Foundation

-As the crusaders marched towards Antioch, Syrian Muslims asked Sultan Barkiyaruq for help, but he was engaged in a power struggle with his brother Muhammad Tapar.
+As the Crusaders marched towards Antioch, Syrian Muslims asked Sultan Barkiyaruq for help, but he was engaged in a power struggle with his brother Muhammad Tapar.
 At Antioch, Bohemond persuaded the other leaders the city should be his if he could capture it, and Alexios did not come to claim it.
-Alexios withdrew, rather than join the siege, after Stephen, Count of Blois (who was deserting) told him defeat was imminent.
+Alexios withdrew rather than join the siege after Stephen, Count of Blois (who was deserting) told him defeat was imminent.
 In June 1098, Bohemond persuaded a renegade Armenian tower commander to let the crusaders into the city.
 They slaughtered the Muslim inhabitants and, by mistake, some local Christians.
 The crusade leaders decided to return Antioch to Alexios as they had sworn to at Constantinople, but when they learnt of Alexios' withdrawal, Bohemond claimed the city for himself.
-The other leaders agreed, apart from Raymond, who supported the Byzantine alliance.
+The other leaders agreed—apart from Raymond, who supported the Byzantine alliance.

 This dispute resulted in the march stalling in north Syria.
-The crusaders were becoming aware of the chaotic state of Muslim politics through frequent diplomatic relations with the Muslim powers.
+The Crusaders were becoming aware of the chaotic state of Muslim politics through frequent diplomatic relations with the Muslim powers.
 Raymond indulged in a small expedition.
 He bypassed Shaizar and laid siege to Arqa to enforce the payment of a tribute.
 In Raymond's absence, Bohemond expelled Raymond's last troops from Antioch and consolidated his rule in the developing Principality of Antioch.

-Under pressure from the poorer Franks, Godfrey and Robert II, Count of Flanders reluctantly joined the eventually unsuccessful siege of Arqa.
+Under pressure from the poorer Franks, Godfrey and Robert II, Count of Flanders, reluctantly joined the unsuccessful siege of Arqa.
 Alexios asked the crusade to delay the march to Jerusalem, so the Byzantines could assist.
-Raymond's support for this strategy increased division among the crusade leaders and damaged his reputation among ordinary crusaders.

-The crusaders marched along the Mediterranean coast to Jerusalem.
-On 15 July 1099, crusaders took the city after a siege lasting barely longer than a month.
-Thousands of Muslims and Jews were killed, and the survivors sold into slavery.
+Raymond's support for this strategy increased division among the crusade leaders and damaged his reputation among ordinary Crusaders.
+The Crusaders marched along the Mediterranean coast to Jerusalem.
+On 15 July 1099 Crusaders took the city after a siege lasting barely longer than a month.
+Thousands of Muslims and Jews were killed, and the survivors were sold into slavery.
 Proposals to govern the city as an ecclesiastical state were rejected.
 Raymond refused the royal title, claiming only Christ could wear a crown in Jerusalem.
 This may have been to dissuade the more popular Godfrey from assuming the throne, but Godfrey adopted the title Advocatus Sancti Sepulchri ('Defender of the Holy Sepulchre') when he was proclaimed the first Frankish ruler of Jerusalem.
 In Western Europe an advocatus was a layman responsible for the protection and administration of church estates.